arvigeus/AZ-204/Topics/Event Grid.md

 # [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/)

-Azure Event Grid is a serverless broker for integrating applications through events.
-It sends events from sources like applications and Azure services to subscribers.
-Subscribers choose events to handle; publishers emit without expectations.

-Event Grid supports events from Azure and custom topics, allowing easy creation of event-based applications.
-You can filter and route events to multiple endpoints, ensuring reliable delivery.
+Azure Event Grid is a serverless broker that facilitates application integration through events.
+It simplifies event consumption and lowers costs by eliminating the need for constant polling.
+It routes events from sources such as applications and Azure services to subscribers, who select the events they want to handle.
+Publishers send events without needing to know or expect specific subscribers.
+Event Grid supports both Azure and custom topics, simplifying the development of event-driven applications.
+It ensures reliable delivery by offering the ability to filter and route events to multiple endpoints.
+Subscriptions to events can include those from Azure services and third-party resources.

 ## Concepts